Bud Dupree: 2020

 The Steelers placed the franchise tag on Dupree on March 16, 2020.
 He signed the one-year tender on April 23, 2020.
 In Week 2 against the Denver Broncos, Dupree recorded his first sack of the season on Drew Lock during the 26–21 win.
 Dupree's sack forced Lock to fumble the football and it was recovered by the Steelers.
 In week 12, against the Baltimore Ravens, Dupree tore his ACL and was placed on season-ending injured reserve the following day.

 Tennessee Titans

 Dupree signed a five-year, $82.5 million contract with the Tennessee Titans on March 19, 2021.
 Heading into training camp, Dupree was placed on the physically unable to perform (PUP) list on July 24, 2021.
 He was activated off the list on August 6, 2021, playing in his first practice the same day.
 He suffered an abdominal injury in Week 10 and was placed on injured reserve on November 20, 2021.
 He was activated on December 18.

+In the 2022 season, Dupree recorded four sacks, 18 total tackles (ten solo), one forced fumble, and two fumble recoveries.

 The Titans released Dupree on March 16, 2023.

+Atlanta Falcons

+On April 14, 2023, Dupree signed with the Atlanta Falcons.
+He started 16 games and tied for the team-lead with 6.5 sacks.

+Los Angeles Chargers

+On May 11, 2024, Dupree signed a two-year, $6 million contract with the Los Angeles Chargers.

+On June 4, 2025, Dupree signed a one-year, $6 million contract extension with the Chargers.